-Is it OK to copy material from a website?
+Is it Legal to Copy Content from a Website?

 Copyright law allows "fair use" of small parts of copyrighted works without the permission of the author.
 If the reproduction is for the purpose of criticism, news reporting, teaching, or research it is more likely to be fair use than if it is copied for commercial purposes.
-It is difficult to make this determination in advance, however.
+It is difficult to make this determination in advance, however, since they typically depend on a number of case-specific criteria.
 An example of fair use would be a book reviewer quoting a few lines from a book in an online book review.

-A federal law passed in 1998, the Digital Millennium Copyright Act, makes it clear that materials published on the Internet are protected by U.S. copyright laws.
+A federal law passed in 1998, the Digital Millennium Copyright Act (DMCA), makes it clear that materials published on the Internet are protected by U.S. copyright laws.
 The law makes some exceptions that are specific to Internet law.
-Internet service providers (such as AOL) can escape liability for infringing the copyright of materials that merely pass through their computers, for example in E-mail messages.
+Internet service providers can escape liability for infringing the copyright of materials that merely pass through their computers, for example in email messages.
 If an Internet service provider removes infringing material promptly upon request, it also can escape liability.

 Get Legal Help with Questions About Copying Content from a Website